ddollar/foreman/README.markdown

 ## UPSTART EXPORT

-Will create a series of upstart scripts in the directory you specify.
+Will create a series of upstart scripts in the location you specify.
 Scripts will be structured to make the following commands valid:

   `start appname`